yayandev/yanzpanel-filament/README.md

     php artisan serve

     note :
-    You should run `shield:install --fresh` instead to refresh the Core package tables and setup shield.?
-No!
+    You should run `shield:install --fresh` ?
+    Answer/Select : No!

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - -